%

 • unknown: if the host is disable or not yet controled.

 • log connection: to log all the traffic TCP, only if relayd act as relay.
 1 .
-Note: the option errors is useful when we will log only if TCP connections send errors.

 1 In fact, relayd can be configured too as a router, or redirection server.